-Waimate will be home to one of New Zealand’s largest pieces of street art, with confirmation that local artist Bill Scott is to paint the town’s landmark grain silos.
+Waimate is home to one of New Zealand’s largest pieces of street art, on the landmark Waimate Grain Silos.

 The silos were built by hand in 1920 and were the first of their kind in the country.
 Grain silos of this height - 36m - and design are unusual, and possibly unique in New Zealand.

 Two good mates - Barry Sadler, of Transport Waimate Ltd, which owns the silos, and Waimate artist Bill Scott are collaborating on the project to decorate the silos with murals celebrating the town’s past.
 They hope the murals will add to the pride locals have in their district, and provide another reason for visitors to make the journey off the beaten track to Waimate.

 The silos were the brainchild of Robert Nicol, who who emigrated from Scotland to Dunedin in the 1870s, opened a flour mill at Naseby, and then moved to Waimate where he set up a flour mill in 1891.
 He learned about the Canadian technique of storing grain in silos; and when he wanted to expand production of the flour mill, he persuaded local farmers to invest in a company to build the silos for extra wheat storage.